barttermorshuizen/akkuro-lending-ai-studio/docs/state-machine-spec.md

 - **Goal**: Keep the conversation state in sync between the LLM assistant and the UI.
 - **States**:
   1. InitialSetup
+  2. SetRegulatoryCheckAtEveryStep
-  2. LoanParameters
+  3. LoanParameters
-  3. AcceptanceCriteria
+  4. AcceptanceCriteria
-  4. Pricing
+  5. Pricing
-  5. RegulatoryCheck
+  6. RegulatoryCheck
-  6. GoLive
+  7. GoLive

 Transitions:

 - **Forward (NEXT)**: move to the immediately next state.
 - **Direct (GOTO)**: jump from any state to any other state.